 - What type of work do you most enjoy?

-Is there anything you particularly loved about your previous job, or that you have enjoyed while on your break, that you could develop further?
+Is there anything you particularly loved about your previous job, or is there something you enjoy doing outside work that you could develop further?
 When are you happiest at work?

 - What kind of work environment do you prefer?